• Home

 Rust-Oleum Tile Paint comes in a ton of different colors, and there’s definitely going to be something that suits your needs!
 See all the color options here.

-Want to watch it all play out on video?
-Here’s an Instagram highlight with a video walkthrough of the entire process.
 If you prefer to find your tutorials on a blog post (raising my hand here!), read on.

 The first (and most important) step of the process is to thoroughly (!!) clean your flooring.
 I can’t emphasize to you enough how vital this step is.
 If you don’t have clean floors, the paint can’t adhere properly and won’t last as long.
 So, please don’t skimp on this part!

 I started by sweeping, vacuuming, and mopping just like I normally would.
 Then, I went back in with the Krud Kutter spray and a rag and I scrubbed every inch of the floor.
-Be sure to pay special attention to the space along the baseboards and in the corners where dirt and hair can accumulate!
+Be sure to pay special attention to the space along the baseboards and in the corners where dirt, dust, and hair can accumulate!

 2. Prep Tile Floor for Paint